-In respect of services and facilities in Service Centres, there has been little variation in the numbers of key services and facilities in recent years and since the LDP has only been the basis for decision making since April 2013 it is too early to tell if this strategy is having a significant effect on retaining or enhancing them.
+In respect of services and facilities in Service Centres, there has been little variation in the numbers of key services and facilities in recent years and given the structural changes occurring as a result of the Covid-19 pandemic it is difficult to assess how the LDP has influenced services in settlements with year-on-year changes showing variability.
 See AMR Indicator E06 for further details.

-With regards notifiable offences recorded by police by type, there have been no significant changes in the number or type of notifiable offences since plan adoption.
+With regards notifiable offences recorded by police by type, there have been no significant changes in the number or type of notifiable offences since plan adoption with reductions in most crime typologies evident in the data.